RevelerMediaServices/rall/README.md

   Immutable

 #### Store
-> Maintains and Manages state\
+> Maintains and Manages state
-  Only updated by a dispatch()\
+1. Only updated by a dispatch()
-  add listeners invoked on state changes
+2. add listeners invoked on state changes

 #### Actions
-> Data object with the information required to make a state update\
+> Data object with the information required to make a state update
-  Actions creators create actions.\
+1. Actions creators create actions
-  Must be dispatched in order to affect state.
+2. Must be dispatched in order to affect state

 #### Methods associated with redux
-> 1. store.getState()
+1. store.getState()
 2. store.dispatch()
 3. create HOC that checks for state updates and passes new props

 #### react-redux
-> 1. <Provider /> gives children access to our redux store\
+1. <Provider /> gives children access to our redux store
 2. connect() helps us subscribe to the portion of the store we want, and helps to bind action creators.

 #### Redux Async Requests
 >